Frequently asked questions: K-State's policy prohibiting discrimination, sexual violence, domestic and dating violence, and stalking

 The Office of Institutional Equity (OIE) is an administrative office of the university.
 It is not a court or a law enforcement agency.
 It does not have the power to arrest persons, issue subpoenas, or obtain warrants to search private property.

-Some of OIE's primary roles include: (1) to assist campus community members in understanding the university’s policies and procedures in the areas of discrimination, harassment, affirmative action, and equal employment opportunities, including those policies that implement Title IX; and (2) to process all complaints of discrimination, harassment, sexual violence, domestic violence, dating violence, stalking, and related retaliation.
+Some of OIE's primary roles include: (1) to assist campus community members in understanding the university’s policies and procedures in the areas of discrimination, harassment, affirmative action, and equal employment opportunities, including those policies that implement Title IX; and (2) to process all complaints of discrimination, harassment, and sexual harassment.

 OIE staff members are impartial administrators — they are neither advocates nor adversaries of the parties and witnesses involved in a particular complaint.
 OIE provides a prompt and equitable process for evaluating and investigating complaints of conduct that falls within the scope of PPM 3010.
 OIE also connects students to a wide range of resources and services.